qqilihq/mongoose-slugger/readme.md

 * Saving with a generated slug must work atomically.
 This means: First performing a query to check whether a slug is not yet taken and then saving a document is not acceptable!

-* We need the ability for “scoped” tags.
+* We need the ability for “scoped” slugs.
 This means: Slugs can be unique with regards to other document properties (e.g. have unique person name slugs in regards to a place, …)

 * Must work with callbacks and promises.